Tunisia: Etymology

-The word Tunisia is derived from Tunis; a central urban hub and the capital of modern-day Tunisia.
+The word Tunisia is derived from Tunis, a central urban hub and the capital of modern-day Tunisia.
 The present form of the name, with its Latinate suffix -ia, evolved from French Tunisie, in turn generally associated with the Berber root ⵜⵏⵙ, transcribed tns, which means "to lay down" or "encampment".
 It is sometimes also associated with the Carthage goddess Tanith (or Tunit), and the ancient city of Tynes.

 The French derivative Tunisie was adopted in some European languages with slight modifications, introducing a distinctive name to designate the country.
 Other languages have left the name untouched, such as the Russian Туни́с (Tunís) and Spanish Túnez.
 In this case, the same name is used for both country and city, as with the Arabic تونس, and only by context can one tell the difference.

+In English, Tunisia before independence was also often called simply "Tunis", a name that persisted until the 1940s; under French influence, the neologism "Tunisia", adapted from Tunisie, gradually took hold.
+The adjective "Tunisian" first appeared in English in 1825; the previous adjectival form was "Tunisine".

 History

 Antiquity

 Farming methods reached the Nile Valley from the Fertile Crescent region about 5000 BC, and spread to the Maghreb by about 4000 BC.
 Agricultural communities in the humid coastal plains of central Tunisia then were ancestors of today's Berber tribes.

 It was believed in ancient times that Africa was originally populated by Gaetulians and Libyans, both nomadic peoples.
 According to the Roman historian Sallust, the demigod Hercules died in Spain and his polyglot eastern army was left to settle the land, with some migrating to Africa.
 Persians went to the West and intermarried with the Gaetulians and became the Numidians.
 The Medes settled and were known as Mauri, later Moors.

 The Numidians and Moors belonged to the race from which the Berbers are descended.
 The translated meaning of Numidian is Nomad and indeed the people were semi-nomadic until the reign of Masinissa of the Massyli tribe.

 At the beginning of recorded history, Tunisia was inhabited by Berber tribes.
 Its coast was settled by Phoenicians starting as early as the 12th century BC (Bizerte, Utica).
 The city of Carthage was founded in the 9th century BC by Phoenicians.
 Legend says that Dido from Tyre, now in modern-day Lebanon, founded the city in 814 BC, as retold by the Greek writer Timaeus of Tauromenium.
 The settlers of Carthage brought their culture and religion from Phoenicia, now present-day Lebanon and adjacent areas.

 After the series of wars with Greek city-states of Sicily in the 5th century BC, Carthage rose to power and eventually became the dominant civilization in the Western Mediterranean.
 The people of Carthage worshipped a pantheon of Middle Eastern gods including Baal and Tanit.
 Tanit's symbol, a simple female figure with extended arms and long dress, is a popular icon found in ancient sites.
 The founders of Carthage also established a Tophet, which was altered in Roman times.